Pay & employment

 Proposed changes from the government that are under review:

-Members can find full details of the FDF’s positions on the Employment Rights Bill here.
+For members: find full details of the FDF’s positions on the Employment Rights Act here.

 Further information